logseq/docs/db-version-changes.md

 *  The [previous tables](https://docs.logseq.com/#/page/tables) including version 2 are replaced by a shadcn based table.
 The new tables have inline editing like spreadsheets by default.
 See [here](./db-version.md#tables) for more.
 * Flashcards have been re-implemented with [a new algorithm](https://github.com/open-spaced-repetition/free-spaced-repetition-scheduler).
 It isn't compatible with the previous flashcards so none of the properties and srs data from the previous version is imported.
 * Markdown is the only supported format.
 Org mode file graphs will be able to convert to DB graphs.
-* Zotero integration isn't planned to be a built-in feature and will hopefully be moved to a plugin.
+* Zotero integration is no longer a built-in feature and will hopefully be moved to a plugin.
 * A few [Advanced Commands](https://docs.logseq.com/#/page/advanced%20commands) are available.
 More may become available as requested.
 The available commands are:
   * `>Query` is now `/Advanced Query`
   * `>Src` is now `/Code block`